Darr3n2GG/The-Convoy/README.md

 5. Run The Convoy in your code editor (recommended), or run it in your command-line interface.

 6. The Convoy will open in a new window.

+If help is needed, feel free to ask at [Discussions/installation and game help](https://github.com/Darr3n2GG/The-Convoy/discussions/categories/installation-and-game-help)

 ## Credits